eugenefvdm/api-framework/README.md

 ## Design philosophy

 APIs can be hard.
 Reading documentation is a drag.
 And what if you only want to use a few calls?
 Do you really have to learn everything?
-May PHP libraries are over-engineered.
 This library collection gives you the power of many APIs in one package.

 It's minimalist and uses Facades.
 Each call tested using stubs so you have a handy reference without having to do API calls.